sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 ---
-title: How to setup the SAP HANA Vora developer edition virtual machine
+title: How to setup the SAP Vora developer edition virtual machine
-description: Download and install the SAP HANA Vora 1.3 developer edition packaged as a virtual machine appliance
+description: Download and install the SAP Vora 1.3 developer edition packaged as a virtual machine appliance
 tags: [  tutorial>how-to, tutorial>beginner, products>sap-hana-vora ]
 ---
 ## Prerequisites